daryllxd/lifelong-learning/self-improvement/books/brene-brown-daring-greatly.md

 - Haters: Really, fuck cruel people.
 I know that I probably was a hater at some point.
 I mean, I still am in some regards to some people.
 But I cannot hate people who give it their all and put their thing out in the world.
 It's so scary and the process takes a lot of time to do.
 - On being perceived as a weak man: well it always comes back to how many skills you have.
 People can't really judge you if you have more skills than them.
 People respect your for your skills and your use to society.
 - Do women nag because of the thing about "when they don't feel heard and validated"?
+- Thinking about the connection between stoicism and this vulnerability talk.
+I guess if you accept things for what they are and you accept that every good thing can have a bad consequence then it's okay?
+Huh.
+- "Picture memory", I think I have those things, I love bringing up happy moments in my life when I feel down or weird.
+- A twenty minute walk that I do is better than the four mile run that I don't do.
+The imperfect book that gets published is better than the perfect book that never leaves my computer.
+The dinner party of take-out Chinese food is better than the elegant dinner that I never host.
+- Dead last trumps did not finish which trumps did not start.
+- "There's a crack in everything.
+That's how the light gets in."